 U.S. Department of State.
-If your Passport or Passport Information was stolen, you need to notify the U.S. Department of State of your loss and obtain a replacement.
-This can be done online at http://travel.state.gov/passport or call 1-877-487-2778.
+If your passport or passport information was stolen, you need to notify the U.S. Department of State of your loss and obtain a replacement.
+This can be done online at www.travel.state.gov/content/passports/english.html or call (877) 487-2778.